related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 There is too much speculation ahead of the next halving.
 Maybe this time a bull run will not happen.

-Matthew Roszak, Chairman of Bloq,blockchain developer, thinks differently.
-Roszak expects the price to reach between $ 15,000 and $ 100,000, and then begins the “ten-year growth” phase.
+Matthew Roszak, Chairman of Bloq,involved in blockchain development, thinks differently.
+Roszak expects the price to reach approximately 15,000 – $100,000 and then the “ten year growth” phase will begin.

 Be that as it may, with a decrease in rewardswill lead to a decrease in profitability, at least in the short term, so older versions of ASIC will cease to bring any profit to their owners.